Corruption is not a victimless crime!

-The International Anti Corruption Court is the leading advocate to hold the most rapacious kleptocrats and their co-conspirators accountable when their national governments are unable or unwilling to do so.
+The International Criminal Court against Corruption is the leading advocate to hold the most rapacious kleptocrats and their co-conspirators accountable when their national governments are unable or unwilling to do so.

 Grand corruption – the abuse of public power for private gain by a nation’s leaders (kleptocrats) – is a major barrier to responding effectively to pandemics, fighting climate change, promoting democracy and human rights, meeting the UN Sustainable Development Goals, establishing international peace and security, and securing a more just, rules-based global order.

 It does not endure due to a lack of laws.
 There are 189 parties to the United Nations Convention Against Corruption (UNCAC), which requires them to have laws criminalizing varying forms of corruption.
 However, corrupt government officials – known as kleptocrats – have impunity in their own countries because they control the police, prosecutors, and courts.

 The International Criminal Court against Corruption (ICCAC) fill's a crucial gap in the international framework for combatting grand corruption.
 The ICCAC enforces existing national and international anti-corruption laws, or a new international counterpart to them, against kleptocrats and their conspirators.
 The ICCAC is a court of last resort.
 Operating on the principle of complementarity, it only prosecutes if a member state were unwilling or unable to prosecute a case itself.
 In this way, the ICCAC may act as incentive for domestic governments to establish adequate anti-corruption processes while ensuring that corrupt leaders are held accountable where the effective processes do not yet exist.